parsh96/docker-ci-cd/README.md

 docker service update --image dtr.example.com:12443/sameer/tweet-to-us-hrm:b2 tweet-to-us
 ```

-This time you would see a different message.
+This time you would see a different message as per your edit.

 ## Rollback